 Subaru's 2025 WRX follows the successful original recipe of a sport compact sedan fitted with a punchy turbocharged flat-four engine that powers all four wheels.
 The distinctive configuration of the WRX comes from its rally racing origins, a motorsport that involves driving as quickly as possible down largely unknown country roads.
 All-wheel drive is a necessity for varying surfaces, from dirt and gravel to asphalt, and a small yet powerful turbocharged engine ensures quick acceleration away from corners.
 There's even more to like about the 2025 Subaru WRX with the debut of the new tS trim.

-The new tS is similar to the TR, which Subaru introduced last year.
-It has tweaks from its racing division Sport Tecnica International (STI) that include bigger Brembo brakes, STI-tuned steering, suspension and throttle inputs, and unique styling touches.
+The new tS is a performance-focused trim that replaced last year's TR.
+It has tweaks from its racing division Subaru Tecnica International (STI) that include bigger Brembo brakes, STI-tuned steering, suspension and throttle inputs, and unique styling touches.
 It also gets adaptive suspension dampers, which were previously reserved for the top GT trim only.
 The combination is fun and sporty, and it's easily the best version of the current-generation WRX.
 Unfortunately, the price tag of around $45,000 puts it in the territory of stiff competitors that will handily outrun it.
 Check out our 2025 WRX tS First Drive to read more about it.

 Competitors to consider